Muse-Semu/Muse-Semu/README.md

 ### Hi there 👋, I'm Muse Semu
 # 💫 About Me:
 🌍  I am a Full-Stack Developer based in Ethiopia, Addis Ababa.<br>
-🎓 Computer science Graduate from Gondar University<br> 📬 you can reach me at smuse1756@gmail.com
+🎓 Computer science Graduate from  University of Gondar<br> 📬 you can reach me at smuse1756@gmail.com

 ## 🌐 Socials: